 “Joy is everything I hoped we’d find in our leading woman — beautiful, smart and blazing with talent,” said Noxon.
 “When she auditioned the whole room was electrified.
 I can’t wait for the world to meet her ‘Plum.’ ”

-Skydance’s David Ellison, Dana Goldberg and Marcy Ross will serve as executive producers on the series, along with Maria Grasso of Tiny Pyro, Bonnie Curtis and Julie Lynn of Mockingbird Pictures and Jackie Hoyt.
+Skydance’s David Ellison, Dana Goldberg and Marcy Ross will serve as executive producers on the series, along with Maria Grasso of Tiny Pyro, Bonnie Curtis and Julie Lynn of Mockingbird Pictures and Jacqueline Hoyt.

 - 'Life Is Strange: Before The Storm' Gets A Gamescom Trailer

 - Award-Winning Composer Kevin Riepl Talks ‘Higher Power,’ Inspirations and Geek Guilty Pleasures - May 20, 2018

 - Dead Man Blogging 406 ‘Just in Case’: Bleeding Cool’s Fear the Walking Dead Live-Blog! - May 20, 2018

 - Preacher’s Season 3 Teaser Offers a Warped Welcome to Angelville - May 20, 2018

 - Fear the Walking Dead Rewind s04e05: A Look Back at ‘Laura’ - May 20, 2018